starchildluke/centiskorch/src/content/nicknames/annihilape.md

 ## Nicknames

+My methodology for nicknames is as follows:

-I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I may use generative AI for inspiration.
+I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
+* I'll usually list my inspiration for a nickname so you know where they came from

+With all that said, let's look at those Annihilape nicknames!

 ### S-Tier

 * **Nomad**
 * **Bandit**
+* **RATM** - because Rage Against The Machine doesn't fit

 ### A-Tier